Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

+It is an interesting open question to decide if the torus knots $T(2,3)$, $T(2,5)$ or $T(3,4)$ can be paired with other knots to form a connected sum which also fails additivity.

-For an example which is not a torus knot, we can use the knot $10_{139}$ (which, in fact, was a summand of the first example we found in proving Theorem \ref{thm:counter}; see Section \ref{sec:howfound} below).
+For an example that is not a torus knot, we can use the knot $10_{139}$ (which, in fact, was a summand of the actual first example that the authors found in proving Theorem \ref{thm:counter}; see Section \ref{sec:howfound} below).
 The knot $L_1=10_{139}$ is a non-alternating hyperbolic knot; it was shown by Kawamura \cite{kawa} that $u(L_1)=4$.
 In fact, Kawamura showed, even more, that $L_1$ has smooth 4-genus $g_4(L_1)=4$ (and $g_4(L)\leq u(L)$ for every knot $L$ \cite{mu65}); the 4-genus of $L_1$ was also established by different means (using their tau invariant) by Ozsv\'ath and Szab\'o \cite{os03}.
 One DT code for $10_{139}$ is given by

 and changing the sign of the entry at index 4 yields the DT code